 Working as an associate is like working at a dynamic start-up — no day looks the same, but you’ll get a world of experience wearing different hats.
 From building relationships with key media contacts on your own, to thinking through social media strategy and being an integral part of the team on calls and in meetings, you’ll have your hands full.
 Day-to-day responsibilities include:

-- drafting pitches
+- drafting pitches and social media content

 - building social content calendars